Instructors at UConn can record and share their classroom content.

 ITS supports Kaltura Lecture Capture (KLC).
 KLC is a cloud-based media capture and storage application that facilitates the integration of multi-media content into the UConn learning management system, HuskyCT.

-Live Lecture Capture: We are introducing a new enhanced self-service capability to the Kaltura Lecture Capture (KLC) service.
-The KLC service enables instructors to record and publish video, audio, and screen captures from their courses.
-Previously, instructors had to reserve specific videoconference-enabled rooms and coordinate recordings with UITS’s Academic IT staff.
-Increased demand encouraged UITS to explore service expansion and ease of use improvements.
-We have elected to improve self-service capabilities for live KLC, where instructors can perform ad hoc recordings in high-tech classrooms and retrieve their files from UConn’s KLC online portal.
-These new capabilities are available in select high-tech classrooms but have the potential to be scaled much more readily.
-UITS, in collaboration with the Center for Excellence in Teaching and Learning (CETL), will explore the best practical ways to expand the self-service model of live KLC.
+Kaltura Self-service Lecture Capture: This enhanced self-service capability to the Kaltura Lecture Capture (KLC) service enables instructors to record and publish audio and screen captures from their courses.
+Previously, instructors had to reserve specific videoconference-enabled rooms and coordinate recordings with ITS’s Academic IT staff.
+With the Kaltura self-service lecture capture service, instructors can perform ad hoc recordings in high-tech classrooms and retrieve their files from UConn’s KLC online portal.
+No advance notice is required to use the self-service KLC.

 Related Support Material